 National Cancer Prevention Month

-Observe National Cancer Prevention Month in February.
-In addition, observe National Cancer Prevention Day on February 4.
-And, observe World Cancer Day on February 4, which is an annual event promoted by the Union for International Cancer Control.
+National Cancer Prevention Month takes place in February.
+February 2 is National Cancer Prevention Day, and February 4 is World Cancer Day, an annual event promoted by the Union for International Cancer Control.